How to reduce returns in e-commerce: fashion retailer’s best practices

 Retailers shouldn’t settle for astronomical return rates that negatively impact bottom line and sustainability.
-Using these clothing returns management best practices, fashion brands can learn how to reduce returns without damaging the customer experience.
+Using these clothing returns management best practices, fashion brands can learn how to reduce returns in e-commerce without damaging the customer experience.

 Improve product clarity

 Providing a clear and detailed description of each product is a must — from high-quality imagery, to clear product information that tells the customer exactly what to expect.

 Trend-setting retailers should consider augmented reality solutions.
 One of the examples of ar in fashion retail, is 3DLOOK’s YourFit, the first and only solution for apparel shoppers that offers photorealistic virtual try-on functionality combined with highly accurate, data-driven size recommendations.